lastguemamusa01/angular-101-practice1/README.md

         An HTML template that determines the UI.
         Component-specific styles that define the look and feel.

+        An HTML template that declares what renders on the page A Typescript class that defines behavior
+        A CSS selector that defines how the component is used in a template Optionally, CSS styles applied to the template

+        Lifecycle hooks
+          You can respond to events in the lifecycle of a component or directive by implementing one or more of the lifecycle hook interfaces in the Angular core library.

+          - ngOnChanges()   - Respond when Angular sets or resets data-bound input properties. only call with inputs. each action in the input detect the every changes made in input.  it is very expensive
+          - ngOnInit().     - Initialize the directive or component after Angular first displays the data-bound properties and sets the directive or component's input properties.
+            You should not, for example, fetch data in a component constructor. ngOnInit() is a good place for a component to fetch its initial data.
+            Constructors should do no more than set the initial local variables to simple values.

+          - ngDoCheck().    - Detect and act upon changes that Angular can't or won't detect on its own. for custom changes.  it is very expensive

+          The AfterContent hooks concern ContentChildren, the child components that Angular projected into the component.
+          - ngAfterContentInit(). -  Respond after Angular projects external content into the component's view, or into the view that a directive is in
+          - ngAfterContentChecked()	- Respond after Angular checks the content projected into the directive or component.

+          The AfterView hooks concern ViewChildren, the child components whose element tags appear within the component's template.
+          - ngAfterViewInit().     - Respond after Angular initializes the component's views and child views, or the view that contains the directive.
+          - ngAfterViewChecked(). (dont use)  - Respond after Angular checks the component's views and child views, or the view that contains the directive.

+          - ngOnDestroy().     - Cleanup just before Angular destroys the directive or component.
+Unsubscribe Observables and detach event handlers to avoid memory leaks.
+            Unsubscribe from Observables and DOM events.
+            Stop interval timers.
+            Unregister all callbacks that the directive registered with global or application services. ngOnDestroy() method is also the time to notify another part of the application that the component is going away.

+        Component interaction
+          Pass data from parent to child with input binding Intercept input property changes with a setter Intercept input property changes with ngOnChanges()
+          Parent listens for child event
+            The child component exposes an EventEmitter property with which it emits events when something happens Parent interacts with child via local variable. (can just access child component).  <app-countdown-timer #timer></app-countdown-timer>
+          Parent calls an @ViewChild().  (can access to read and write child component).    @ViewChild(CountdownTimerComponent) and ngAfterViewInit()
+          Parent and children communicate via a service subscription and unsubscribe()

+        Component styles
+          Using component styles
+            styles: ['h1 { font-weight: normal; }']
+            Class names and selectors are local to the component and don't collide with classes and selectors used elsewhere in the application.
+          Special selectors

     - Templates
     - String interpolation is to show dynamic text of the property
         {{ product.name }}